 Strategic planning across Council provides the opportunity to identify sites of biodiversity value, areas for improvement and for setting long-term goals.
+Council strategies and management operations also align with relevant Federal, State and Local regulations outlined in 2.4 and in Appendix 4.

 In addition to the EAGA Framework, this plan is intended to align with other Council policies and strategies including:

+- Environmental Sustainability Strategy 2016-2026

+- Street Tree Strategy 2016

+- Open Space Strategy 2018

+- Monash Urban Landscape and Canopy Vegetation Strategy 2018

-- Environmental Sustainability Strategy 2016-2026 - Street Tree Strategy 2016 - Open Space Strategy 2017 (currently in draft) - Gardens for Wildlife Program Booklet
+- Gardens for Wildlife Program Booklet